tyleralgigi/Esports-Research/README.md

 - **Are CS2 Maps Balanced?
 A Deep Dive Into CT/T-Side Bias & Win Rates**
   - A comprehensive research paper analyzing whether CS2 maps favor the CT or T side, using correlation tests and real match data.

+- **Counter Strike Performance Model (CSPM)**
+  - A comprehensive research paper analyzing predicting win percentage in CS2 using a Power Law model.

 *(More papers to come!)*

 ## Future Plans